| | | |

 • Press the button on the press until you feel some pushback, continue to press and lift up and release the button.

-Storing Christmas Spritz Cookies
+Storing Christmas Spritz Cookies:

-Cooled cookies can be stored in a cookies jar or plastic airtight container for up to a week.
+Cooled cookies can be stored in a cookie jar or plastic airtight container for up to a week.
 I also put a saltine cracker in the container.
 The cracker absorbs any water that is in the air and keeps the cookie fresher longer.
 Spritz cookies are also perfect to freeze to save for later if you make them early in the month.
 The cookie dough can be refrigerated for a few days, the dough will have to be set out to warm up to room temperature, as it needs to be the correct consistency for the cookie press.

 Christmas Spritz Cookies